proa-data/proa-gulp/README.md

 - With `gulp serve:dist`, the server is production, but without the reload.
 - `gulp build` builds the distributable version.

 Additionally, a parameter can be included (e.g.: `gulp serve --dev` o `gulp build --pro`) to indicate the connection server.
 Defaults to local.
-And these domain URLs must to appear listed in `package.json` with the property `domains` (optionally also `domainsAlias`).
+And these domain URLs must to appear listed in `package.json` with the property `domains` (optionally also `domainsAliases`).

 ## Folder structure